imperialnolini/gmail_date_received_labels/README.md

 <img src="sample_inbox.png" width="50%" />

-See the [Code.js file](Code.js) for a description and implementation guide.
+To implement, create a Google Apps Script and copy/paste the [Code.js file](Code.js) into the Script.
+See the file for information about what to do with it once it's in the Script.